Ngannou discusses reported involvement in crash

 Former UFC heavyweight champion Francis Ngannou has made his first public comment on a tragic incident he was reportedly involved in last month in Cameroon.

 According to reports by multiple Cameroonian news outlets, Ngannou, 38, struck a young woman on the street while riding his motorcycle during Easter weekend.
-The unnamed woman was hospitalized in Yaounde, the country's capital, and underwent emergency surgery before dying due to her injuries.
+The unnamed woman was hospitalized in Yaounde, the country's capital, and underwent emergency surgery before dying from her injuries.

 Ngannou provided a statement to TMZ Sports on Friday.